- CEMS Faculty Statement on Diversity, Inclusion, and Equality

-Research in my group is in the broad area of systems and process control; it brings together modeling, mathematical analysis, control theory and computation, in order to understand the structure and improve the operation of chemical and biological processes and systems.
+Research in my group is on systems engineering and process control; it brings together modeling, mathematical analysis, control theory, optimization and computation, in order to understand the structure and improve the operation of chemical, biological and energy systems.

 Other efforts in my group revolve around the application of systems approaches to the analysis and simulation of complex biological networks that determine cell metabolism and gene regulation; the modeling, analysis and control of energy production systems; and the control of advanced materials processing operations.

 - Zachar, M and P. Daoutidis, “Scheduling and Supervisory Control for Cost Effective Load Shaping of Microgrids with Flexible Demands,” J. Proc.
 Contr., 10.1016/j.jprocont.2017.06.004 (2017).

 - Pourkargar, D.B., A. Almansoori and P. Daoutidis, “The Impact of Decomposition on Distributed Model Predictive Control: A Process Network Case Study,” I & EC Res, in press (2017).

 - Allman, W. A., D. Tiffany, S. Kelley and P. Daoutidis, “A Framework for Ammonia Supply Chain Optimization Incorporating Conventional and Renewable Generation,” AIChE J., doi: 10.1002/aic.15838 (2017).

 - Jogwar, S. and P. Daoutidis, “Community-based Synthesis of Control Architectures for Distributed Control of Process Networks,” Chem.
 Eng.
 Sci., 172, 434 (2017).